 Teams cancelling or dropping out of any, irregardless of their reason to drop out, event must notify the event director via email in writing, not via phone or text message.

-1, 2 & 3 Day Events: Notification prior to 14 days of the event date, a full refund will be given.
-If you notify 7 to 14 days before, 50 percent of your fee will be returned.
-If you notify us fewer than 7 days before the event, no refund will be given.
-A $50 administration fee will be charged for all refunds requested.
-A team can request that their entry be rolled into a future event and the administration fee will be waived.
+1, 2 & 3 Day Events: Notification prior to 14 days of the event date, a full credit for a future event will be given.
+If you notify 7 to 14 days before, 50 percent of your fee will be credited for a future event.
+If you notify us fewer than 7 days before the event, no credit will be given.

 Regionals, NIT's, State Championships: Deadline to cancel is 21 Business Days prior to event.

 World Series Events: Entry fees or deposits are non-refundable at any time for any reason & will be forfeited should a team drop out from a World Series event.
 Unfortunately, there are no exceptions.

 Notice of team that wants to drop out of an event they have entered must be given by the team manager or the business manager of team.
 If a team drops out of an event, past the cancellation deadline, team will forfeit in full their team entry fee.
 NO EXCEPTIONS.

 No drops will be accepted once a division is "Sold Out" at any time.
 Any team dropping out before the deadline will receive a full credit for a future event.